Frequently Asked Questions for Students

 What is the status of tuition and mandatory fees?

 Tuition and systemwide fees are set by the Regents for all UC campuses, and most campus-based fees are generated through a student-involved referenda process.
-Tuition, systemwide fees and most campus-based fees are not increasing this year.
-More information regarding campus-based fees is included in this recent post.
-Some or all instruction for all or part of Academic Year 20-21 may be delivered remotely.
-Tuition and mandatory fees have been set regardless of the method of instruction and will not be refunded in the event instruction occurs remotely for any part of the Academic Year.
+Tuition, systemwide fees and most campus-based fees did not increase for 2020-21.
+More information regarding campus-based fees is included in this post.
+Tuition and mandatory fees have not all been set yet for 2021-22 but will be posted here.

 What are tuition and mandatory fees being used for?